 Jeff Bogard: Reflections on R.E.A.
-Homes’ First 10 Years
+Homes

 Q: Tell us a little bit about why you started R.E.A.
 Homes.

 Jeff: After working 17 years with a home builder learning the home building business, I began to feel it was time to move on and move up.
-I had a spark of an idea that was radical 10 years ago: I wanted to focus on the custom luxury home teardown/infill market in St. Louis specializing in more energy-efficient “green” homes.
+I had a spark of an idea that was radical in 2007: I wanted to focus on the custom luxury home teardown/infill market in St. Louis specializing in more energy-efficient “green” homes.
 The green building movement was just starting to take root across the country and I knew I wanted to pursue that method of building.
 Green building has always been about using nationally recognized best-building practices, so it only made sense to me that the luxury market would demand this.

 I remember well my conversation with my wife about the idea.
 I know exactly where each of us was sitting on the couch in our hearth room in July 2007.
 She was incredibly supportive and encouraged me to venture out on my own.
 We still have the couch and often remark about not being able to part with it because of its sentimental value.